How to request a SWITCHpki QuoVadis user certificate (personal certificate)

 with one of the supported Web browsers (the link is of the form

-Note: Using browsers other than Internet Explorer or Firefox is strongly discouraged and completely unsupported (i.e., use at your own risk).
+Using browsers other than above is discouraged and completely unsupported (i.e., use at your own risk).

 5. Set a password for the certificate download, and confirm the request